 HPD’s Final rule amendments reflect the New York City Comptroller’s enforcement authority under RPTL Section 421-a (17) (the Extended Affordability Benefits Program).

-HPD’s proposed rule amendment would repeal Chapter 35 of Title 28 of the Rules of the City of New York, which governs the Neighborhood Entrepreneurs Program.
+HPD’s rule amendment repeals Chapter 35 of Title 28 of the Rules of the City of New York, which governed the Neighborhood Entrepreneurs Program.

 Rule Amendments Regarding Inclusionary Housing Units and Real Property Tax Law Section 421-a(1)-(15) Benefits in the Geographic Exclusion Area

 HPD’s rule amendments to Chapter 6 of Title 28 of the Rules of the City of New York would prohibit affordable inclusionary housing units generating zoning bonuses for multiple dwellings on different zoning lots from qualifying a multiple dwelling in the Geographic Exclusion Area that commenced construction on or before December 31, 2015 for 421-a benefits.
 This restriction would not apply if the affordable inclusionary housing units are in a development involving several zoning lots reviewed and approved as a single unit pursuant to the Zoning Resolution.

 Rule Amendments Regarding Filing Procedures for J-51 Tax Benefits

 HPD’s rule amendments eliminate the current restrictive filing periods for submitting J-51 applications to HPD, and allow applicants to file applications at any time of year.